 Well I cant speak from experience but I have been following the news in Iceland quite a bit, if someone whos been there tells you something different to what im about to tell you, maybe take their advise.
 Id say yes it is a good time to go there.
 If your worried about the whole financial crisis associated problems there, I believe that the worst for now has come and gone.
 However they're holding their elections on April 25 and they're predicting some big power changes.
 Who knows rioting could kick off big time after the elections, but id bet that there would be a quiet period of a few months while the new government tries to fix some of the problems.
 Even if rioting does kick off again, so far its generally been just around the government buildings in rejkiawik and foreigners are not targeted.
 Anyway there are only 390,000 odd people in the whole country, how big can the riot really get?

 Id love to go there now, see some beautiful nature plus witness history!
 Also their currency has gone down big time.
-Im not sure how that equates to actually buying stuff in the country but im sure it will be a hell of a lot cheaper now then before. over 7 years ago
+Im not sure how that equates to actually buying stuff in the country but im sure it will be a hell of a lot cheaper now then before. almost 8 years ago